-Directors with Abundant Experience
+Directors with Abundant Experience (ratio of non-Japanese directors)

 Hitachi has 13 directors, 6 of whom are non-Japanese and 2 of whom are female.
 This team of directors applies their abundant experience and knowledge related to the management of global companies, legal affairs, accounting, capital markets, government agencies, and the field of digital technology to facilitate discussions informed by a wide variety of perspectives.